FYS4160 – The General Theory of Relativity

 We strongly advice that you have taken the following courses:

 The course extends over one full semester having 6 hours of teaching per week:

 The course also includes assignments (approximately one per week) which the students prepare at home and then present in the group lecture.

-Oral or written exam is decided after registration depending on how many students have registered for exam.
-The final exam counts 90% and the home work problems counts 10% of the final grade.
+An oral or written exam is decided after registration depending on how many students have registered for the exam.

 Examination support material